-95% of the total respondents households are male in case of programme villages in comparision to 96% in the control villages.
-The society in the tribal regions where the project is operating are patrilenial society and the male mostly treated as the head of the family.
+94% of the total respondants households are male in case of programme villages in comparision to 97% in the control villages.
+The society in the tribal regions where the project is operating, male is mostly treated as the head of the family.
 In cases where female have reported as head of household are mostly single women or widow.
+However, this has no significance in the outcome of the project.
+However the number of single women households have increased in comparision to the previous year in programme villages vis-à-vis reverse in case of control villages.

-All the beneficiary households reported that they have knowledge about the project and are participating in various programme activities.
+(B) Majority of the beneficiary households reported that they have knowledge about the project and are participating in various programme activities like the result of the previous year.
 The programme started its implementation in the year 2005 and is being implemented in a phased manner.
-Therefore, sample households from Phase-I villages have reported that they are participating in various programme activities since

-2006 and rest from phase-II villages since 2008 and 2009.
+Therefore, sample households from Phase I villages have reported that they are participating in various programme activities since 2006 and rest from phase II villages since 2008 and 2009.
 The details of the families participating in various activities of the programme are represented in the following chart.

-As the programme is focused on the development of livelihoods through improved management of natural resources about 90% of the respondents reported that they are involved in the implementation of various land & water management activities and earned wage income from programme activities.
-These interventions under land & water management has resulted in improving the agriculture land of about 71% of the HH, which are also subsequently linked with various agriculture interventions promoted by the programme for production enhancement.
-Similarly from these interventions about 45% of households have got some kind of irrigation facility to their agricultural land.
+As the programme is focused on the development of livelihoods through improved management of natural resources, more than 94% of the respondents reported that they are involved in the implementation of various land & water management activities and earned wage income from programme activities.
+These interventions under land & water management has resulted in improving the agriculture land of about 81% of the HH, which were also subsequently linked with various agriculture interventions promoted by the programme for production enhancement.
+Similarly, from these interventions about 26% of households have got some kind of irrigation facility to their agricultural land.
 These investments are more crucial and have resulted in improvement in the production and income of the tribal households.
 Livestock linked with fish farming, has also been popularized by the programme particularly for the landless poor families.
-About 79% of the respondents have informed that they have participated in livestock programmes taken up.
+The comparative results of all these participation indicators have improved significantly in comparison to the previous year which is an indication of impact of the programme in the livelihoods of the poor tribal people.

-As regards to land rights to the tribal 64% of the families informed that they have received land titles from various provisions under state government1.
-However majority of this proportion have received land titles under Forests Rights Act.
+(C) As regards to the land rights to the tribal, this year 40.8% of the families informed that they have received land titles under various provisions of the state government1.
+However, majority have received land titles under Forests Rights Act.
+This figure is lower than the previous year figure as majority of the people had already received land in the previous year.

-1 OPLE: Orissa Prevention of Land Encroachment Act, OGLS: Orissa Govt.
+OPLE:Orissa Prevention of Land Encroachment Act, OGLS: Orissa Govt.
 Land Settlement Rule, FRA: Forest Rights Act, Vasundhara scheme for homestead land etc.